-- Metal cutting blades
+- 1. metal cutting blades;

-- Mixing chambers

-- Bolt cutters
+- 2. mixing chambers;

+- 3. bolt cutters;

-- Ramset gun and ammunition (stored in armory only)
+- 4. ramset gun and ammunition (stored in armory only);

-- Diamond-tipped tools

-- Core drills
+- 5. diamond-tipped tools;

-- Drills
+- 6. core drills;

-- Circular saws
+- 7. drills;

+- 8. circular saws; and

-- Knives and other sharp culinary utensils
+- 9. knives and other sharp culinary utensils.

-The facility administrator shall establish a policy document on facility tool use and storage that includes separate, comprehensive, alphabetical lists of both restricted and non-restricted tools.
+The facility administrator shall establish a

+policy document on facility tool use and storage that includes separate, comprehensive, alphabetical lists of both restricted and non-restricted tools.

-- The lists shall indicate which of the listed tools are available on-site; describe them by type; and specify tool sizes. - The lists shall be kept current by formatting them as attachments to the policy document, maintained and updated electronically. - The lists shall be updated and distributed at least quarterly.
+- 1. The lists shall indicate which of the listed tools are available on-site, describe them by type, and specify tool sizes. - 2.
+The lists shall be kept current by formatting them as attachments to the policy document, and shall be maintained and updated electronically. - 3.
+The lists shall be updated and distributed at least quarterly.